LouisChirol/TurgotChat/frontend/README.md

-# Colbert Frontend
+# Turgot Frontend

-The web interface for Colbert, built with Next.js 14 and TypeScript.
+The web interface for Turgot, built with Next.js 14 and TypeScript.

 ## Overview